Kyle Tucker Preview, Player Props: Astros vs. Yankees

-Kyle Tucker -- .231 average over his past 10 games -- will be in action for the Houston Astros against the New York Yankees, with Luis Severino on the hill, on September 2 at 7:10 PM ET.
+Kyle Tucker -- .237 average over his past 10 games -- will be in action for the Houston Astros against the New York Yankees, with Michael King on the hill, on September 3 at 7:10 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Yankees.

 Kyle Tucker Game Info & Props vs. the Yankees